robhinds/food-science-site/recipes/_posts/2021-08-26-how-to-smoke-beef-ox-cheeks.md

 <br>

 ## 1. How to buy beef cheeks (ox cheeks)
-Unfortunately, here in the UK, beef cheeks have not made in as mainstream as beef short ribs yet - whilst beef short ribs are becoming more and more available (Waitrose has long stocked them, and Sainsburys has recently trialled their addition), I am yet to see beef cheeks in a supermarket.
+Unfortunately, here in the UK, beef cheeks have not made it as mainstream as beef short ribs yet - whilst beef short ribs are becoming more and more available (Waitrose has long stocked them, and Sainsburys has recently trialled their addition), I am yet to see beef cheeks in a supermarket.

 That's fine though, as they are easily purchased from your local butcher - they should understand if you go in and ask for _beef cheeks_ or _ox cheeks_.
 Each cheek is likely going to weigh 400 - 500 grams, and I'd normally buy a pair to cook (regardless of buying for chilli or BBQ, a pair of them seems plenty enough with leftovers).